AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-s3-audience-sourcing.md

 hide: yes
 hidefromtoc: yes
 ---
-# Configure [!DNL Amazon S3] for Audience Sourcing
+# Configure [!DNL Amazon S3] for audience sourcing

 Learn how to configure and connect your [!DNL Amazon S3] storage in the Adobe Real-Time CDP Collaboration UI to source audience data for activation and overlap analysis.